Di indigetes: Latte

 Kurt Latte has supported Carl Koch's thesis that the most ancient Roman religious concepts were based on the natural forces of the sun, moon and waters.
 He cites and quotes the invocations to the goddess of the Moon at the beginning of every month by the pontifex minor, who repeated for five or seven times the invocation: "Dies te quinque calo Iuno Covella" or when the Nonae were on the seventh day: "Septem dies te calo Iuno Covella".
 The invocation to the god of the Tiber during the summer drought: "Adesto Tiberine, cum tuis undis".
 Latte supposes that these invocations were justified by a faith in the magic power of words.
-Pater Indiges is attested by Solinus (II 15) as referred to Aeneas after his disappearance on the Numicius and Dionysius also makes reference to the Numicius.
+Pater Indiges is attested by Solinus (II 15) as referred to Aeneas after his disappearance on the Numicius; Dionysius also makes reference to the Numicius.
 Latte thinks that it must be the same cult and the question is whether in Augustan times, the original Pater Indiges was transformed into Iuppiter Indiges.
 Whereas Dionysius's text may imply the latter interpretation to be the right one, Latte thinks the material is insufficient to decide.

 The other occurrence of indiges in the singular is that of Sol Indiges, of which two festivals are known as well as the location of his cult on the Quirinal (from the Fasti) one of which is the "[ag]ON IND[igeti]".
 Latte argues that the date of this latter festival does not correspond with the yearly course of the sun, but could perhaps be the day on which sowing should be completed, citing Columella, thus the sacrifice should refer to the power of the sun on vegetation.

 Latte concludes that, by putting all the above elements together, it could be argued that indiges might be traced to a representation in which man requests the god to ensure the safety of his sowing.
 As Numicus has its parallel with Tiber, so Sol has its own parallel in the goddess of the Moon.
 The naive faith in the influence of celestial bodies has countless parallels, even in Athens.

 Latte goes on to say that besides these two, there are only instances in the plural which were already not understood by Varro's times.
 The poets of the Augustan era were without any clear idea of its original meaning, having only a vague idea that indiges was an archaism that had a strong ancient Roman flavor when calling on the gods.